Prevention of Food Allergies - Can food allergies be prevented?

 no difference between both groups.
 A study in 2003 in the New England Journal of Medicine found no association

-studies looking at food restriction during breast feeding do not show any benefit with the prevention of allergic
+Conclusion: The majority of studies looking at food restriction during breast feeding do not show any benefit with the

 There are many different formulas to choose from to feed babies.
 This includes: